gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 Removed 32536 of 134845 files [1.197 GB of 15.926 GB (48.6 MB/s)
 ```

-That's almost `16GB` of recursive copies of my home directory.
+That's almost `16GB` of recursive copies of my home directory!
 This command
 ended up failing due to permission problems so I had to delete it from the
-explorer UI instead.
+explorer UI instead as I'm not very familiar with file management within
+PowerShell.

 Now that I manually deleted that folder, removing the pin works:
 ```